liferay/liferay-portal-cloud-native/readme/BREAKING_CHANGES_AMENDMENTS.markdown

 ## What modules/apps/segments/segments-service/src/main/java/com/liferay/segments/service/impl/SegmentsExperimentServiceImpl.java

-Added the Experiment type parameter to the runSegmentsExpeirment
+The runSegmentsExperiment method has a new Experiment parameter.

 ## Why

-To support additional Experiment types
+This change adds support for additional Experiment types.

 ----